-may also be used to assist in several of the common mental disorders, such as anger issues, depression, bad habits, anxiety and confidence, which cause problems for a significant number of individuals from all parts of society in Portsmouth.
+may also be used to assist with several of the most common mental conditions, for example depression, confidence, anger issues, stress and bad habits, which are experienced by significant numbers of individuals from all age groups in Portsmouth.

 Counsellor or Psychotherapist?

-Whilst searching for counselling for one of the problems we have mentioned, it's quite possible that you will come across folks in Portsmouth who call themselves either psychotherapists or counsellors, and you may be wondering precisely what the difference is.
-Even though the dividing line between these 2 professions is fairly blurred to say the least, the primary difference is that counsellors will concentrate on the here and now to ascertain the causes of your problems while awill probe more deeply into what has happened in the past and the plausible reasons why a problem has developed.
+Whilst seeking counselling for one of the problems we have mentioned, it is very possible that you'll come across individuals in Portsmouth who call themselves either councellors or psychotherapists, and you may be wondering what the difference is.
+Well, in general, the line between these two professions is sort of blurred, but counsellors will typically focus on the current causes of your problems while awill probe more deeply into what has happened in the past and the plausible reasons why a problem has developed.

-Psychotherapy and counselling is of course open to everybody, and whether you live in Portsmouth itself, or one of the surrounding towns and villages such as Hayling Island, Fareham, Havant, Hilsea, Eastney, Milton, Porchester, Widley, Southsea, Drayton, Purbrook, Copnor, Fratton, Lee on the Solent, Alverstoke, Gosport, Emsworth, Cosham, you will still be able to benefit from such services.
-Locally based Portsmouth counsellors will most likely have the dialling code 023
+Counselling and psychotherapy is of course accessible to everybody, and regardless of whether you are living in Portsmouth itself, or one of the surrounding villages and towns such as Eastney, Southsea, Fratton, Hilsea, Cosham, Copnor, Widley, Gosport, Milton, Porchester, Havant, Alverstoke, Fareham, Hayling Island, Emsworth, Purbrook, Drayton, Lee on the Solent, you'll still be able to make full use of these services.
+Locally based Portsmouth counsellors will most likely have the dialling code 023 and the postcode PO1

 Child Counselling Portsmouth